 The Business Gold Card card has a slightly different rewards allocation than the Business Green, but one that can make all the difference for your rewards potential if you pick your card strategically.

 Let’s also talk welcome bonus, which is different than the Business Green, too.
-You can earn 35,000 Membership Rewards® points after you spend $5,000 on eligible purchases with the Business Gold Card within the first 3 months of card membership.
+For a limited time, you can earn 70,000 Membership Rewards® points after you spend $10,000 on eligible purchases within the first three months.

 Finally, fee: A solid $295, which can be pricey for many small business owners, but there won’t be any foreign transaction fees.